 Truworths claims to have the lowest interests among other major stores.

 Truworths has a 6 month account without interest.
 The store as well as loner payment plans of 12, 18, or 24 months on which an interest rate of 2% per month is charged.
 No matter if it is a 12,18, or 24 month plan.
 This works out to 26.5% per year.

 Hints and Tips of being a savvy shopper

-- The interest rates charged by the banks fluctuates dependant on the current interest rates in to broader economic sphere, so beware that you could be charge more on what is already owing in your account.
+- The interest rates charged by the banks fluctuates dependent on the current interest rates in to broader economic sphere.
+So beware that you could pay more charges on what is already owing in your account.